 - Readily assails her political foes as extremists and partisans

-A veteran of the labor movement, Vicki Saporta has brought her pro-union activism to bear on her role, since 1995, as president of the National Abortion Federation (NAF), applying her well-practiced publicity skills to the task of upholding the NAF’s commitment to abortion-on-demand.
+A veteran of the labor movement, Vicki Saporta has brought her pro-union activism to bear on her role, from 1995-2019, as president of the National Abortion Federation (NAF), applying her well-practiced publicity skills to the task of upholding the NAF’s commitment to abortion-on-demand.

 Saporta began her activist career in 1974, as a representative for the Western Conference of Teamsters; she became an organizer for the International Brotherhood of Teamsters the following year.
 Rising swiftly through the ranks, in 1983 Saporta became the first woman to hold the post of Director of Organizing at the Teamsters’ Union.
 For two decades she canvassed the U.S., conducting countless election campaigns for the Union.

-Another activist technique routinely employed by Saporta is to characterize the unbendingly pro-choice NAF as an “unbiased organization.”
-Besides conferring a semblance of populist credibility to the organization, this tactic allows Saporta to assail the NAF’s opponents—typically judges who deviate from the group’s insistence on abortion-on-demand—as menacing partisans who are at odds with the American mainstream.
+Another activist technique routinely employed by Saporta was to characterize the unbendingly pro-choice NAF as an “unbiased organization.”
+This tactic allowed Saporta to assail the NAF’s opponents—typically judges who deviate from the group’s insistence on abortion-on-demand—as menacing partisans who were at odds with the American mainstream.
 Hence, in November 2002 Saporta couched her attack on Michael W. McConnell, a Bush administration appointee to the United States Court of Appeals for the Tenth Circuit, as a defense of women’s rights, rather than what it was – a dispute over access to abortion.
 “The opposition to the nomination of Michael McConnell to the 10th Circuit Court of Appeals is not about a ‘litmus test’ on abortion,” Saporta claimed in a letter to the Washington Post.
 “It is about women’s access to safe, legal abortion care.”
 Saporta has frequently condemned crisis-pregnancy centers, many of which are pro-life, for providing women with information about the unsavory physical, emotional, and moral issues that are inevitably raised by abortion.
-“Crisis-pregnancy centers entice women with free pregnancy tests and then provide them with misinformation in an effort to dissuade them from having an abortion,” says Saporta angrily.
+“Crisis-pregnancy centers entice women with free pregnancy tests and then provide them with misinformation in an effort to dissuade them from having an abortion,” said Saporta angrily.

-With her talent for organizing, Saporta has succeeded in aligning the NAF not only with fellow pro-choice organizations like Planned Parenthood and NARAL, but also with a host of other leftwing groups—all in an effort to assemble a grassroots movement of activists to take up the fight for the NAF’s platform of abortion-on-demand, both in the United States and in countries throughout the world.
-Accordingly, Saporta, in addition to her duties with the NAF, also serves as an officer of the National Council of Women's Organizations.
-Proclaiming itself a “nonpartisan” entity, this umbrella organization of 200 groups, which claims to represent over ten million women across the United States, actively campaigns in support of such causes as unrestricted abortion; race and gender preferences; increased welfare spending on programs for women and children; gay marriage; and domestic partner benefits for their same-sex partners.
-Additionally, Saporta sits on the advisory council of the Women's Information Network, a Washington, DC-based group that styles itself as the capital’s “premier professional, political, and social network dedicated to empowering young, Democratic, Pro-choice women.”
+With her talent for organizing, Saporta succeeded in aligning the NAF not only with fellow pro-choice organizations like Planned Parenthood and NARAL, but also with a host of other leftwing groups—all in an effort to assemble a grassroots movement of activists to take up the fight for the NAF’s platform of abortion-on-demand, both in the United States and in countries throughout the world.
+Accordingly, Saporta, in addition to her duties with the NAF, also served as an officer of the National Council of Women’s Organizations.
+She also sat on the advisory council of the Women’s Information Network, a Washington, D.C.-based group that styles itself as the capital’s “premier professional, political, and social network dedicated to empowering young, Democratic, Pro-choice women.”

-Not merely a successful organizer, Saporta also boasts a flair for fundraising, and since taking over the NAF’s top role, she has made significant inroads into the checkbooks of leading leftwing financiers, forging alliances with philanthropists like George Soros and a number of wealthy foundations.
-These relationships have proven exceedingly fruitful for the NAF, tripling the organization’s budget.
+Not merely a successful organizer, Saporta also boasts a flair for fundraising, and as the head of NAF, she made significant inroads into the checkbooks of leading leftwing financiers, forging alliances with philanthropists like George Soros and a number of wealthy foundations.
+These relationships proved exceedingly fruitful for the NAF, tripling the organization’s budget.